stewartsmith/drizzle/docs/contributing/code.rst

    cd ~/repos
    bzr init-repo drizzle

-At this stage you now have an initialized a directory for bzr to use.
-Revision data will be stored here to save it having to be downloaded/stored for every branch.
+At this stage you now have an initialized a directory named ~/repos/drizzle for bzr to use.
+Revision data will be stored in this directory so that it does not have to be separately downloaded and stored for every branch.

 .. code-block:: bash